Berkeley-CS61B/skeleton-sp16/lab11/spec/lab11.md

 You should use [BreadthFirstPaths](http://algs4.cs.princeton.edu/41undirected/BreadthFirstPaths.java.html) as inspiration.

-Given the lack of autograder, I've put together [a quick video showcasing the expected behavior of each class](http://youtu.be/nCg1qsqIVPY).
+I've put together [a quick video showcasing the expected behavior of each class](http://youtu.be/nCg1qsqIVPY), though there's a small bug in my `MazeBreadthFirstPaths` that I point out during the video.

 D. Cycles (optional)